awsdocs/aws-cloudformation-user-guide/doc_source/template-macros.md

 + Any processed template snippets must be valid JSON\.
 + Any processed template snippets must pass validation checks for a create stack or update stack operation\.
 + AWS CloudFormation resolves macros first, and then processes the template\.
 The resulting template must be valid JSON and must not exceed the template size limit\.
-+ Because of the order in which CloudFormation processes elements in a template, a macro cannot include modules in the processed template content it returns to CloudFormation\.
++ Because of the order in which CloudFormation processes elements in a template, a macro can't include modules in the processed template content it returns to CloudFormation\.
 For more information on modules, see [Developing modules](https://docs.aws.amazon.com/cloudformation-cli/latest/userguide/modules.html) in the *CloudFormation CLI User Guide*\.
 + When using the update rollback feature, AWS CloudFormation uses a copy of the original template\.
 It rolls back to the original template even if the included snippet was changed\.
-+ Including macros within macros does not work because we do not process macros iteratively\.
++ Including macros within macros doesn't work because we don't process macros iteratively\.
 + The `Fn::ImportValue` intrinsic function isn't currently supported in macros\.
 + Intrinsic functions included in the template are evaluated after any macros\.
 Therefore, the processed template content your macro returns can include calls to intrinsic functions, and they are evaluated as usual\.
 + AWS CloudFormation macros are not supported in stack sets\.